kvakvs/beam-wisdoms/docs/source/eli5-bif-nif.rst

 Still even if it is simplified, one must be careful!
 A badly written NIF is able to tip over the whole virtual machine or hog the resources and slow the execution to a grind.

+See :doc:`interfacing` for a list of NIF, interoperability libraries, and port drivers for different programming languages.